 Also well-used shaky camera work shows the chaotic divide within Belfast and unlike films such as Cloverfield, the audience doesn’t get lost in the pandemonium.
 Viewers always know where they are, though they may not know why something is happening.

-But this lack of information also works in the film’s favor as ’71 doesn’t take a political side – The British Army, demonstrated by its ranking officer, seem naïve and out of touch, while the rioters and Republican supporters are violent (some killers).
+But this lack of information also works in the film’s favor as ’71 doesn’t take a political side – The British Army, demonstrated by its ranking officer, seems naïve and out of touch, while the rioters and Republican supporters are violent (some killers).
 With the film’s ambiguous political take, the audience is left to focus on Hook and his survival.